What is an On-Campus Internship (OCI)?

 OCI Project Fees and Expenses

-How Does a Company Sign Up For an OCI Project Team?
+How Does a Company Sign Up For an OCI Project?

 How are Teams Formed?

-- Contact your team before or during the first week of school and set up an initial meeting (and formal kickoff meeting if appropriate).
+- Contact your team before or during the first week of school and set up a formal kickoff meeting for introductions, review the desired project outcome(s), and explain the decisions the company will make based on the deliverables.

-- Schedule regular weekly meeting times throughout the project (15 minutes to one hour is normal, but some weeks the meeting will not need to be held and other weeks may require more time).
+- Schedule weekly meeting times throughout the project (15 minutes to one hour is normal).
+Some weeks the meeting may not be needed; other weeks may require more time.

 - Establish a process for how you will communicate between meetings.